-This indicates the period for which interest rates are fixed for all PWLB loans outstanding.
+\ This indicates the period for which interest rates are fixed for all PWLB loans outstanding.
 This is the next re-pricing date for variable rate loans and the maturity date for fixed rate loans.
 Variable rate loans are only available to borrowers up to a maximum period till maturity of 10 years.
 All loans with a period till maturity of greater than 10 years are therefore fixed rate loans with equal periods till maturity and periods of interest rate fix.
+There were no variable rate loans outstanding at 31 March 2025.